saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 **2.7.32** Record the personal name(s) of persons holding the position as chief officer of the organization or corporate body, if appropriate.

-Frank Porter Graham (1886-1972) was the first president, 1932-1949, of the Consolidated University of North Carolina, which included the University of North Carolina in Chapel Hill, North Carolina State College in Raleigh, and Woman’s College in Greensboro.
+Frank Porter Graham (1886-1972) was the first president, 1932-1949, of the Consolidated University of North Carolina, which included the University of North Carolina in Chapel Hill, North Carolina State College in Raleigh, and Woman's College in Greensboro.

 _Administrative history for the_ Office of President of the University of North Carolina (System): Frank Porter Graham records